Northern Lights!

 Grades 4-7 (unless otherwise noted)

-June 24 - July 5 Ceramics & Pottery - (Grades 5-8) - This year campers will get two weeks of getting their hands dirty through a variety of pottery projects, from learning how to throw on a wheel to creating ceramic sculptures!
-The extra time will allow campers more time to fire, glaze and finalize their ceramic masterpieces!
+June 23 - July 3 Under the C!
+Ceramics & Pottery With an Undersea Twist- (Grades 5-8) - This year campers will get two weeks of getting their hands dirty through a variety of pottery projects, from learning how to throw on a wheel to creating ceramic sculptures that connect us to the ocean and all the things that come with it!
+From lighthouses to sea creatures, the extra time allows campers the chance to fire, glaze and finalize their ceramic masterpieces!
 (Note: This is a two-week program and participation will be limited to those campers that are able to be present for both weeks.
 The cost per week is the same as other Art Camp programs.
-No camp July 29-30, or Thursday, July 4)
+No camp June 28 & 29, or Friday, July 4)

-July 29 - August 2Fantastic Fashions: Wearable Art - Come explore the intersection of art, fashion, and sculpture.
+July 28 - August 1Wickedly Wonderful Wearables: A Week of Fashion and Costumes - Come explore the intersection of art, fashion, and sculpture.
 Campers will make their own mannequin and a fantastic ensemble of their own.
+Whether you long the be the next big name designer, or the greatest cosplayer ever, grab some scissors, cardboard, fabric, thread, or duct tape, and create.

 Program Head of ARTS Camp: Sarah McNamara

-SarahSam, as she’s known at CBC, returns to ARTS Specialty Camp for a third year.
-A local artist and theatrical props artisan, Sarah is excited to jump into the arts world once again with our amazing campers!
+SarahSam, as she’s known at CBC, returns to ARTS Specialty Camp for a fourth year.
+An artist, woodworker, and theatrical props artisan, Sarah is excited to jump into the arts world once again with our amazing campers!